The dry and urine diverting toilet trend

 The less residue that sticks to the urine diverter, the fewer unwanted odours you will have to deal with afterwards.

-The appearance of unpleasant odours is also delayed if a sip of vinegar is poured into the liquid container at regular intervals (author’s tip: 2 x daily or 1 x in the morning, 1 x in the evening).
+The appearance of unpleasant odours is additionally delayed if a sip of vinegar is poured into the liquid container at regular intervals (author’s tip: 2 x daily or 1 x in the morning, 1 x in the evening).
 The vinegar neutralises unwanted odours that could escape from the container.
 (Caution: water has exactly the opposite effect!)

 In order to really eliminate odours, the installation of an electrical exhaust air system is also recommended.
 This conveys residual odours and any moisture to the outside via an exhaust air duct.